perryOnCrack/perryoncrack.github.io/apps/rez.md

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

-### In Development
+### In beta now

 - Newly installed apps
+- Double tap to lock screen
 - Hide docked Apps from suggestion
+- Fix for crashing when moving or resizing widgets

+### In Development

 - Variable scribble stroke width (like the original Z Launcher)
-- Double tap to lock screen

 ### Planned features